-A new direction was introduced, coinciding with the dominant view towards the open landscape in the back.
-A wavy polycarbonate wall becomes the filter towards the street and a pivotal door serves both as a mirror and a way to disconnect the front and the back of the house.
+Inside, a new direction was introduced, coinciding with the dominant view towards the open landscape in the back.
+The existing framework was used for boundaries of different zones, creating separate atmospheres whilst keeping the open view.
+A wavy polycarbonate wall becomes the filter towards the street and a pivotal mirror disconnects the front with the back of the house.

 Our initial design process was as good as completed when we were invited by the client to his warehouse.
 Some people collect works of art, others collect stamps.
 Our client collected building materials.

 In the course of years, he had managed to bring together a varied collection through second-hand websites and auctions: the kitchen, the parquet, the work surfaces, the multiplex panels, the gas fireplace and the lighting - everything was reused.

 In contrast to the usual course of events in which specific reusable materials are searched to be able to realize a design, in this instance the design was modified in order to be able to build a home with the already available recyclable materials.

 Targeted use and reuse of available resources and space was now the leitmotif in the design of this house.
 The thoughtful application of the reused materials created a room of possibilities for a constantly changing relationship with the context.
 At the same time, the openness and choice of construction elements like the wavy polycarbonate wall allow for new interpretations of the space in the long term, providing the tabula rasa for diverse and numerous functions, for future needs and desires.